One of the best things about solar panels is that you can use them to power whatever you want without relying on the grid.

-- You need a 10A charge controller to regulate the charge flow from the solar panel to the battery.
+- You need a 10A charge controller to regulate the charge flow from the solar panels to the battery.

-- You need a 200-350W solar inverter to convert the DC power from the solar panel to AC power that can power your appliances.
+- You need a 200-350W solar inverter to convert the DC power from the solar panels to AC power that can power your appliances.